 Tibolone is a synthetic steroid that has estrogenic, progestogenic, and weak androgenic effects.
 It could be a great alternative for you.

-Using a lower dose of estrogen and progesterone may give you the benefits of HRT with fewer side effects of progesterone intolerance.
+Using more estrogen and lower progesterone may give you the benefits of HRT with fewer side effects of progesterone intolerance.

 Non-hormonal treatments for menopause